Everest Two Passes Trek 17 Days Joyful Eco Treks | Nepal’s Best Trek and Tours Packages

 1-12 (Private & Small Group)

-The Everest Two Passes Trek (Renjo La + Cho La) is a scenic, high-altitude route that combines the peaceful Gokyo Valley with the classic Everest trail.
-You cross two classic Himalayan passes (Renjo La and Cho La) and walk along the Gokyo Lakes, Everest Base Camp, and the sunrise viewpoint at Kala Patthar (5,555m).
+The Everest Two Passes Trek (Renjo La + Cho La) is a scenic, high-altitude route that combines the peaceful Gokyo Valley with the famed Everest trail.
+You cross two spectacular Himalayan passes (Renjo La and Cho La) and walk along the Gokyo Lakes, Everest Base Camp, and the sunrise viewpoint at Kala Patthar (5,555m / 18,225ft).

-It’s a challenging but rewarding trek for those who want more variety, big mountain scenery, and a greater sense of accomplishment than the classic EBC trek.
+It’s a challenging but rewarding trek for those who want more variety, big mountain scenery, and a greater sense of accomplishment than the standard EBC trek.

 Trip Info